• Skip to primary navigation

 A gold fork holds a wedge slice of three pancakes over a plate with the rest of the stack of pancakes and a white platter of more pancakes in the background

-Other delicious salmon recipes
+Other delicious pancake recipes

-Here are a few of my favorite salmon recipes I know you’ll enjoy:
+There are so many delightful ways to make pancakes!
+Here are a few of my favorite pancake recipes I know you’ll enjoy:

 When you’ve tried this dish, please don’t forget to let me know how you liked it and rate the recipe in the comments below!